 Use: Labeled Indications

-Prevention of Pneumocystis jirovecii pneumonia (PCP) in high-risk, HIV-infected patients either with a history of PCP or with a CD4+ count ≤200/mm3
+Prevention of Pneumocystis jirovecii pneumonia (PCP) in high-risk, patients with HIV either with a history of PCP or with a CD4+ count ≤200/mm3.

 Hypersensitivity to pentamidine isethionate or any component of the formulation